pjf/exobrain/README.md

 **Step 3: Add configuration**

 Exobrain uses a `~/.exobrainrc` file.
 You can copy the `example.exobrainrc` file from the `docs/` directory to get started.
+Exobrain will also use config files found in your `~/.config/exobrain` directory (or the XDG config directory on your system).
+Installable components will often write their configuration to this area.

 For RememberTheMilk integration, you'll need a valid `~/.rtmagent` file.